bookofproofs/bookofproofs.github.io/_sources/history/18th-century/lebesgue-victor.md

 * Once he had completed his schooling, Lebesgue was required to undertake military service and he enlisted in the army at the end of 1809.
 * After serving for one year, Lebesgue decided he wanted to return to civilian life and the only way to do that was via the 'remplacement militaire' system.
 * After graduating, Lebesgue was appointed as a master at the Lycée at Reims.
-* Continuing in his career as a private tutor, Lebesgue next took a position as a tutor to a Russian family and he moved to Russia where he stayed until 1830.
 * At this stage in his career Lebesgue was helped by his friend Charles Alexandre who was head of the Royal Bourbon College and later, in 1840, was appointed inspector-general of studies in place of M Poullet-Delise who retired at this time.
 * Alexandre asked Poisson if he could arrange a position for Lebesgue, giving him an excellent recommendation.
 * Poisson arranged for Lebesgue to obtain a position as a lecturer at the Royal College of Nantes, then in the following year as professor at the college of Epinal, where he remained for two years.